Tylerwkoontz/homelab-docs/docs/guides/mkdocs_workflow_guide.md

 View the site at:
 http://192.168.1.2:8000

+!!! warning
-> ❗ Your terminal will be locked while serving.
+    Your terminal will be locked while serving.
 Use a new tab to keep editing, or Ctrl+C to stop it.

 ### 6. Save and Commit Changes to Git
 After editing content: